-So what do you do now if one or more of your relationships have been affected by this most recent political race?
+So what do you do now if one or more of your relationships have been affected by political differences?

 There are people giving advice on post-election stress.
 Turn off social media for a while.
 Talk to your children calmly.
 Focus on what you can control by volunteering or helping others in some way.
 Remind yourself of historical perspective.
 Don’t let fear or anger govern you.
 All of that is good.